Firm of architectural sculptors founded by William Vickers I in Birmingham and continued by his sculptor sons William Vickers

 J M Sherriff

-Other identified (and documented) examples of Vickers' work in Glasgow are:
+Other identified examples of Vickers' work in Glasgow are:

 Sauchiehall Street (1903); and the grand staircase in the Mitchell Library (1907-11).